Ishikari River

-The Ishikari River (石狩川, Ishikari-gawa), at 268 km long, is the third longest in Japan and the longest in Hokkaidō.
+The Ishikari River (石狩川, Ishikari-gawa), at 268 km long, is the third longest in Japan and the longest in Hokkaido.
 The river drains an area of 14330 km2, making it the second largest in Japan, with a total discharge of around 14.8 km3 per year.

 It originates from Mount Ishikari in the Daisetsuzan Volcanic Group and flows through Asahikawa and Sapporo.
 Major tributaries of the river include the Chūbetsu, Uryū, Sorachi and Toyohira rivers.
 Until 40,000 years ago, it flowed into the Pacific Ocean near Tomakomai.
 Lava from the volcanic Shikotsu mountains dammed the river and moved its mouth to the Ishikari Bay.